ocean0yohsuke/deepcontrol/README.markdown

 # deepcontrol

-A Haskell module that enables more deeper level style programming than the usual Control.xxx modules provide, especially for Applicative and Monad.
+A Haskell library that enables more deeper level style programming than the usual Control.xxx modules provide, especially for Applicative and Monad.

 ## Installing with [Stack](https://github.com/commercialhaskell/stack/blob/master/doc/GUIDE.md)